DaveTrev/p4-Django-diary/README.md

  !
 Push failed

 deploying to heroku
-corrected some mispellings, added DISABLE_COLLECTSTATIC to config vars on heroku (this may cause issues with static files but that will be address when needed)
+corrected some mispellings, added DISABLE_COLLECTSTATIC to config vars on heroku (this may cause issues with static files but that will be addressed when needed)

 trying to restrict users viewing other users entries